geodynamics/pylith_installer/docs/install/configure.md

 :::{warning}
 NetCDF depends on HDF5 (we use the parallel version built with MPI) which, in turn, depends on MPI.
-Most Linux distributions do not provide NetCDF that is built upon a parallel version of HDF5.
+Most Linux distributions do not provide NetCDF that is built using a parallel version of HDF5.
 As a result, we build NetCDF using the installer rather than using a version supplied by the operating system.
 :::